|

 Jordan River is just south of China Beach which happens to be included

-in the Juan de Fuca Provincial Park.
-At China Beach you can find
+de Fuca Provincial Park.
+At China Beach you can find a provincial

 Juan